 Enter the amount of the Self-Employed Health Insurance Deduction you claimed on your federal income tax return.
-Non-Resident Return: See note above concerning proration.

 Line 58: Health Savings Account Deductions

 Enter the amount deposited into a health savings account plus any accrued interest as defined in the Health Savings Account Act.
 Any amounts withdrawn other than for the purpose of paying qualified medical expenses or to procure health coverage shall be included in gross income.